sjanhunen/dokimazo/papers/in-his-name-notes.md

 Compare the authority in Acts with this:
 > Luk 4:18 KJV - The Spirit of the Lord [is] upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised,

-A Google image search on "In Jesus Name"

 Looking at how the phrase "in the name of Jesus" is used in Acts, we see examples of the disciples doing exactly these things: